 Day One – Stage 1 – Tegart Pass rides from Panorama to Nipika.
 This covers 81km (50 miles) and climbs 2,100m (6,900 feet).
 There is often snow on Tegart Pass from October to June, so it should be clear for this August adventure, with only logs and rocks possible.
 The climbing is double-track, and there may be a few sections of the uphill trail that riders will have to walk.
-There are also single-track sections downhill, and may be too steep to ride for some.
+There are also single-track sections downhill which may be too steep to ride for some.
 Prepare to be cautious and know your abilities.
 It is only Stage 1!

 Day Two – Stage 2 – Miller Pass is a ride that stays in Nipika.
 The course covers 83km (51 miles) and climbs 1,500m (4,900 feet).
 The route is known to have some challenges at North Boundary and limited sight lines and stream crossings between Miller Pass and Albert River FSR.
 Riders may need to dismount, so plan to get your feet wet.
 Stage 2 includes a short section of rough downhill double-track that may require slower speeds.